Jerusalem Project

 How does Jerusalem Project spend its money?

 Jerusalem Project directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Jerusalem Project tax-deductible?